circonus-labs/libmtev/docs-md/config/logging.md

 is also only active if the environment variable INMEM is set.

-The "logfile" log_stream is of type `file` and will auto-rotate files as they hit 10 million bytes and delete old log files as the cummulative space consumed exceeds 50 million bytes.
+The "logfile" log_stream is of type `file` and will auto-rotate files as they hit 10 million bytes and delete old log files as the cumulative space consumed exceeds 50 million bytes.
 Timestamps are turned on for this log_stream.

 The "http/access" log_stream is of type `jlog` which is create a [Jlog](https://github.com/omniti-labs/jlog)